Updated: December 29, 2025

 Insurance for Real Estate Business Cost: Bottom Line

-Real estate business insurance costs between $26 and $91 per month, though your exact premium depends on factors such as your location, claims history and business size.
-You can often lower your costs by comparing quotes from several insurers, bundling your policies, opting for higher deductibles and choosing to pay annually instead of monthly.
+Real estate business insurance costs $26 to $91 monthly, but your exact premium depends on your location, claims history and business size.
+You can lower costs by comparing quotes from multiple insurers, bundling policies, choosing higher deductibles and paying annually.

 Real Estate Insurance Cost: FAQ